Glen Of Imaal Terrier Vs Border Terrier

 Cost Comparison

 Glen Of Imaal Terrier Vs Border Terrier cost is an important factor to consider when choosing a breed of dog.
-Glen Of Imaal Terriers are typically more expensive than Border Terriers.
+Glen Of Imaal Terriers is typically more expensive than Border Terriers.

 The average Glen Of Imaal Terrier costs between $1,500 and $2,500, while the average Border Terrier costs between $700 and $1,200.
 Glen Of Imaal Terriers are also typically larger dogs than Border Terriers, weighing between 40 and 60 pounds.
 Border Terriers typically weigh between 15 and 20 pounds.